-Megan Piper, PhD, is an associate professor in the University of Wisconsin Department of Medicine and the associate director of research at UW-CTRI.
-She has been promoted to tenured full professor effective July 1, 2021.
+Megan Piper, PhD, is a Professor in the University of Wisconsin Department of Medicine and an Associate Director of Research at UW-CTRI.

 Piper is the chair of the NIH’s Interventions to Prevent and Treat Addictions Study Section.
 She’s a former President of the Society for Research on Nicotine and Tobacco.
 In 2022, she was named a fellow of the Society for Research on Nicotine and Tobacco.
 In 2019, she was the recipient of the UW Faculty Excellence in Research Award.
 In 2014, Piper received the Russell-Jarvik Young Investigator Award for her contributions to the field from the Society for Research on Nicotine and Tobacco.
 She serves as a standing reviewer on NIH’s Interventions to Prevent and Treat Addictions Study Section and is a co-author of more than 130 papers.

 Dr. Piper began her work at UW-CTRI in 1999 when she collaborated on the Public Health Service Guideline: Treating Tobacco Use and Dependence that was published in 2000.
 She then served as the Project Scientist for the 2008 PHS Guideline update.